AriFordsham/GHCWiki/building/prerequisites.md

  If your installation does not have libedit by default, you may either download and build it yourself from the link above, or else install your distro's relevant package (sometimes called "libedit-devel" or "libedit-dev").
 GHC does not use libedit on Windows; instead, it uses the console's default line editor.
 </td></tr></table>

-## Preparing a Linux system

-If you're on a recent Linux system, then you should be able to get a working build environment by installing the following packages using your system's package manager:

-- glibc-devel
-- libedit-devel
-- ncurses-devel
-- gmp-devel
-- autoconf
-- automake
-- gcc
-- make
-- perl
-- python
-- ghc
-- happy
-- alex
-- haddock

-**Note:** currently you'll also need to install an older version of [ Haddock](http://www.haskell.org/haddock) (0.9) manually, because the version of Haddock you'll get by default is 2.0.0.0 which doesn't work with GHC's build system yet.

-To be able to build the documentation (User's Guide):

-- docbook-utils
-- docbook-utils-pdf
-- docbook-style-xsl

-other packages that are useful for development:

-- strace
-- patch
-- libcurl-devel and zlib-devel (for building darcs)